-- Position the air shroud in the chassis as illustrated below.
+- Position the air shroud in the chassis as illustrated below (in red outline).
+The air shroud fits over the fans and over the CPU.
 If necessary, move any cables that interfere with the air shroud placement.
+Remove perforated tabs if necessary for a good fit.

-Figure 3-13.
-Air Shroud
+Figure 3-10.
+Installing the Air Shroud